 Wines

-Continuum focuses on a single proprietary premium red wine each vintage with the intent to be recognized as one of the world’s great wines.
-Their first release was in 2005 – a typical production is around 4,000 cases per year.
-2008 was the first year that fruit was included from their new estate property.
+Continuum strives to be recognized as one of the world’s great wines.
+Their first release was in 2005 – a typical production is around 4,000 cases annually.
+2008 was the first year that grapes were included from their estate property.
 Prior vintages were sourced from Marjorie’s Vineyard in the famed Mondavi To Kalon Vineyard in the heart of Oakville as well as from the Stags Leap District.
-The first vintage that included all fruit from their estate was in 2012.
+Marjorie’s Vineyard is named in tribute to Tim and Marcia’s mother.
+The first vintage that included all grapes from the Continuum estate was in 2012.

 The 2005 Continuum is dark crimson in color with elegant aromas of fine chocolate, sweet blackberry, graphite and floral nuances including notes of rose petal.
 The palate is rich in flavor, layered and full bodied.
 A core of red and black fruit coats the palate including black cherry, currant and hints of black licorice.
 The mouth feel is supple, velvety soft and is anchored by well-balanced delicate tannins.
 This wine has the balance, structure and acidity to continue to age and evolve well over time.
 There have been a number of “it” wines we’ve tasted on this project, and this is definitely one of those.
 You know an “it” wine when you taste it; it has that special Napa Valley driven richness combined with elegance.
+This vintage is a blend of 58% Cabernet Sauvignon, 23% Cabernet Franc and 19% Petit Verdot.

 Hospitality

-Weather permitting, guests are driven around parts of the vineyard stopping at key spots (especially scenic lookouts, and there are plenty of these jaw dropping views to go around).
-Following the vineyard tour, guests will walk through parts of the winery before returning to the house for a tasting of the current release Continuum along with a slightly older vintage.
-And paired with the wines are their delicious olive oil and exceptionally enjoyable Calvestrano olives.
+Following a visit to the winery, guests will return to the house for a tasting of the current release Continuum along with a slightly older vintage.
+And paired with the wines are their delicious olive oil, the exceptionally enjoyable Calvestrano olives and a tasty hard and granular cheese.

 Tastings are private for your party.
 Allow up to two hours.
 Expect to want to linger.